-A unit interval of market participants can be grouped into a set $[0, \lambda]$ of risk arbitrageurs (or speculators) and a set of liquidity suppliers $(\lambda, 1]$ .
-Arbitrageurs have a constant absolute risk aversion (CARA) utility, a risk aversion parameter $\rho$ , and access to a riskless asset of zero return.
-Their optimal demand vector is then where $p_t$ denotes the price vector in period t and $\mathcal{E}t^A$ their expectation for the subsequent price appreciation.
-Liquidity suppliers provide in each stock a linear asset supply that depends on the asset supply elasticity $\gamma$ and is given by the vector where $\mathcal{E}t^L$ characterizes the expectations of the liquidity suppliers.
+Assumption 2 (Risk arbitrageurs and linear liquidity supply).
+A unit interval of market participants can be grouped into a set $[0, \lambda]$ of risk arbitrageurs (or speculators) and a set of liquidity suppliers (λ , 1].
+Arbitrageurs have a constant absolute risk aversion (CARA) utility, a risk aversion parameter ρ , and access to a riskless asset of zero return.
+Their optimal demand vector is then where p_t denotes the price vector in period t and \mathcal{E}t^A their expectation for the subsequent price appreciation.
+Liquidity suppliers provide in each stock a linear asset supply that depends on the asset supply elasticity γ and is given by the vector where \mathcal{E}t^L characterizes the expectations of the liquidity suppliers.

-$$x_t^A = (\rho \Sigma \Delta t)^{-1} \mathcal{E}t^A (p{t+\Delta t} - p_t), \tag{3}$$
+$$x_t^A = (\rho \Sigma \Delta t)^{-1} \mathcal{E}t^A (p{t+\Delta t} - p_t), \tag{7}$$

-$$x_t^L = \gamma \mathcal{E}t^L (p{t+\Delta t} - p_t), \tag{4}$$
+$$x_t^L = \gamma \, \mathcal{E}t^L (p{t+\Delta t} - p_t), \tag{8}$$

-The arbitrageurs are optimizing agents who maximize CARA utility over their short investment horizon $\Delta t$ .
-The Greenwood (2005) framework is nested and recovered for a parameter $\lambda = 1$ when only arbitrageurs constitute the market.
+The arbitrageurs are optimizing agents who maximize CARA utility over their short investment horizon Δt .
+The Greenwood (2005) framework is nested and recovered for a parameter $\lambda = 1$ when only arbitrageurs constitute the market.10

-&lt;sup>10Formally, Greenwood (2005) builds on the asset pricing framework in Hong and Stein (1999) and assumes a time-varying dividend process.
+10 Formally, Greenwood (2005) builds on the asset pricing framework in Hong and Stein (1999) and assumes a time-varying dividend process.
 I dispense with the dividend process and just assume a stochastic liquidation value.
 No important insight is lost under this simplification.

 The liquidity suppliers represent a new (ad hoc) addition to the model.
-"Representative agent" models appear generally inconsistent with regard to existing evidence of steep demand curves for individual stocks (Petajisto, 2008).
-Limited market participation and heterogeneous cash flow expectations by liquidity suppliers tend to generate lower supply elasticities (lower $\gamma$ ) that are more plausible and thereby justify the reduced-form assumption in equation (4).
+"Representative agent" models appear generally inconsistent with regard to existing evidence of steep demand curves for individual stocks (Petajisto 2009).
+Limited market participation and heterogeneous cash flow expectations by liquidity suppliers tend to generate lower supply elasticities (lower γ) that are more plausible and thereby justify the reduced-form assumption in Equation (4).
 The expectation term $\mathcal{E}t^L(p{t+\Delta t})$ may more generally be interpreted as the (shifting) parameter of an asset supply function for which the price $p_t = \mathcal{E}t^L(p{t+\Delta t})$ yields a zero net (aggregate) asset supply.
-If differences in cash flow expectations determine the liquidity supply in each stock, then the latter should show little or no dependence on the covariance structure of returns - unlike the asset demand of the arbitrageurs.
-Moreover, any liquidity supply based on heterogeneous cash flow expectations generates a constant supply elasticity $\gamma$ even as the trading intervals $\Delta t$ become shorter.
+If differences in cash flow expectations determine the liquidity supply in each stock, then the latter should show little or no dependence on the covariance structure of returns-unlike the asset demand of the arbitrageurs.
+Moreover, any liquidity supply based on heterogeneous cash flow expectations generates a constant supply elasticity γ even as the trading intervals Δt become shorter.

-An alternative liquidity formulation could assume that the asset supply does not occur stock-by-stock, but depends on the joint return covariance risk $\Sigma$ according to where $\rho^L$ can be interpreted as a risk aversion parameter of the liquidity suppliers.
+An alternative liquidity formulation could assume that the asset supply does not occur stock-by-stock, but depends on the joint return covariance risk Σ according to where ρ^L can be interpreted as a risk aversion parameter of the liquidity suppliers.
 A liquidity supply of this nature produces a very different price dynamics because speculators do not hedge their arbitrage positions in equilibrium.
 Intuitively, if liquidity suppliers and speculators share the same beliefs about portfolio risk, then an exchange of hedging positions cannot provide mutual trading benefits.
-The analysis here focuses on the more interesting case for which hedging occurs.
+The analysis here focuses on the more interesting case for which hedging occurs.11

-$$x_t^L = (\rho^L \Sigma)^{-1} \mathcal{E}t^L (p{t+\Delta t} - p_t),$$
+$$x_t^L = (\rho^L \Sigma)^{-1} \mathcal{E}t^L (p{t+\Delta t} - p_t), \qquad (9)$$

-An apparently restrictive assumption consists of imposing an identical parameter $\gamma$ for the liquidity supply elasticity upon all stocks.
+An apparently restrictive assumption consists of imposing an identical parameter γ for the liquidity supply elasticity upon all stocks.
 It is straightforward to relax this assumption.
-The scalar $\gamma$ can be replaced by a diagonal matrix $\Gamma$ , where stock-specific liquidity supply elasticities feature as the diagonal elements.
-None of the model insights depend on this modification.
-The empirical section generally abstracts from liquidity differences across
+The scalar γ can be replaced by a diagonal matrix Γ , where stock-specific liquidity supply elasticities feature as the diagonal elements.
+None of the model insights depend on this modification.12 The empirical section generally abstracts from liquidity differences across stocks and assumes that such differences average out in the cross-sectional regressions.